Homily (Reflection) for Friday of the Twentieth Week in Ordinary Time (I) (25th August, 2017) on the Gospel

 Love therefore is not just the greatest of all the commandments but also the hardest.
 It is unconditional and can only be found in God who is love, cf. 1Jn 4:8, 16.
 The best one can find elsewhere are just reflections of love.
-Although love is truly the hardest of all the commandments, with God it is possible, cf. Lk 18:27.
-Whoever wants to truly love must be in God.
+Although true love is truly the hardest of all the commandments, with God it is possible, cf. Lk 18:27.
+Whoever wants to truly love must do so in God.

 Bible Reading: Rom 5:6-8, 31-39.